garrandall/popular-music-data/tracks/the-alvin-twist-the-chipmunks-with-david-seville.md

 ---
 artists:
-- The Chipmunks With David Seville
+- Alvin And The Chipmunks
-features: []
+features:
+- David Seville
 genres: []
 key: the-alvin-twist-the-chipmunks-with-david-seville
 name: The Alvin Twist